gabihodoroaga/nginx-ntlm-module/README.md

 ## Acknowledgments

-- The upstream connection are not destroyed when the client connection si lost, instead the upstream connection will timeout eventually.
 - This module is using most of the code from the original nginx keepalive modules.
 - DO NOT USE THIS IN PRODUCTION.
 The [**Nginx Plus**](https://www.nginx.com/products/nginx/) has support for NTLM.